The email came through early in the morning with just David’s name in the subject line.

 It wasn’t until much later that I realized my feelings would probably not have been that important to him.
 A true artist, and the son of two artists, David painted – as all artists should – for himself.

 David kept only a small circle of friends.
 He was a good dad and crazy about his kids, but his spare time was spent creating.
 As a result of living a life of few distractions, he leaves behind an incredible body of work.

 It’s difficult enough dealing with the sudden disappearance of someone from our lives, but what can make it even harder is what the end of someone’s life reveals to us about ourselves.
 That I didn’t follow through on his invitation to see his art still sears me with remorse.
 My guess is that David was most himself when he painted and I missed seeing that.
 My loss.

 With David’s death, an artist vanished leaving no written exchanges, no daily banter on social media, but instead a drawer full of hidden treasures, evidence that he had indeed been present.
 He was here.

 The lasting wish of the artist, as French poet Paul Eluard once wrote, is to last.
 David was focused.
 He painted every day.
 And his paintings will last on far beyond his life.

 It’s sadly ironic that losing David was what it took to help me pull focus on my own work.
 Still pondering his loss months later, I have come to realize that it is when I write, or capture a scene with my camera that especially moves me, that I most feel myself.
-It’s these pure moments when, undistracted, I feel a physical creative synergy moving through me and I fully inhabit my body and mind.
+It’s these pure moments when, undistracted, I let the physical creative synergy moving through me fully inhabit my body and mind.